cea-hpc/modules/doc/source/module.rst

  **modulecmd.tcl** script configuration.
 Which means **MODULES_PAGER**
  overrides default configuration.

- If **LESS** environment variable is defined and default configuration defines *less* as paging command, default paging command options will be ignored.

  If **MODULES_PAGER** variable is set to an empty string or to the value *cat*, pager will not be launched.